 Once the company’s accounting period is completed, the corporate tax must be filed between the 1st and 25th dates of 4th month.
-The company income tax should be paid by the end of the month for which the tax return is due.
+The company income tax should be paid by the end of the month for which the tax return is due in Turkey Tax System.
 For example, the end of April is the last month of the financial year for the companies.

 Based on the quarterly profits of the company, 20% advance corporate tax has to be paid by the company.
 The advance payments of the corporate tax made during the financial year will be considered at the time of annual company tax return filing.
 The advance income tax of the company should be submitted by the 14th of every second month in the following quarter and the tax should be paid by the 17th of same month (extension of the deadline for the submission of advance tax returns in the quarter will be done by Ministry of Finance).